Resources

 - Git installed and configured

-- Linux, macOS, or WSL (Windows Subsystem for Linux)
+- Linux, macOS, WSL, or Windows (WSL recommended for Windows users)

 Workflow